krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ```

 And yes, I saw such a pattern in a real production application.
 The intention was to have a
-fixed thread pool and delegate tasks to it, but by mistake someone created that pool for
+fixed thread pool and delegate tasks to it, but by mistake, someone created that pool for
 every request.

 ### Class loading
 {: #methods-classes }

 Similar to creating short-living threads, I saw an application that created plenty of
 short-living class definitions.
-I know that there are some use cases for such a behavior,
+I know there are some use cases for such behavior,
-but it has been an accident in this case.
+But it has been an accident in this case.
 You can monitor the number of loaded classes
 with JMX:

 ```shell